-Historically, HHW and HTW were never taken as less than 50% & 25% of HLP respectively for the purpose of the calculation.
-With effect from 2012, these minima have been removed.
-Measurers should therefore measure HHW and HTW for all headsails so that boats get the rating benefit of any general leech hollow.
-Measurers should however be aware that it is very common for the leech of a sail to be hollow between battens.
+Measurers should be aware that it is very common for the leech of a sail to be hollow between battens.
 Measurers should check all sails and bridge any hollows between battens found as described by ERS (see ERS G.2.4 and ERS H.5.2).

-The actual dimensions of the largest area headsail, (not just HSA) are needed.
+The actual dimensions of the largest area headsail (not just HSA) are needed.

-The IRC rule 21.7.2 now includes: which may be used while racing.
-This then formally covers the situation of a boat rated with a single roller furling headsail carrying other sails on board as permitted by Rule 21.8.4 without affecting her TCC.
+The IRC rule 21.7.3 includes: which may be used while racing.
+This then formally covers the situation of a boat rated with a single roller furling headsail carrying a spare sail on board as permitted by Rule 21.8.3 without affecting her TCC.